evkx/evkx.github.io/content/models/byd/han/Han/_index.md

 ## Exterior

 The BYD Han, with dimensions of 4995 mm in length, 1910 mm in width, and 1495 mm in height, falls into E-segment cars, also known as executive cars, are larger and more luxurious than their D-segment counterparts.
 They are designed to offer superior comfort, advanced technology, and high performance, making them suitable for a specific set of drivers.
-You can choose between 6 different paint colors when ordering this model.
+The BYD Han is available in a total of 6 solid paint colors.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).